 Ethan Allen wood furniture is made with pride.
 From lumber selection to the final inspection, our focus is on producing quality furniture that will meet our standards and yours.
-We select fine quality glass for our furniture applications; please note that minor scratches, small air bubbles, surface waviness, or lightly pitted areas may occur naturally during glass manufacture and are not considered quality defects.

-Throughout the manufacturing process, we check to make sure that all Ethan Allen quality requirements are met.
-Combining the best in new technology with the timeless skills of master craftsmen, Ethan Allen takes great pride in producing furniture that you will enjoy for years to come.
+Throughout the manufacturing process, we check to make sure that all quality requirements are met.
+Combining the best in new technology with traditional skills, our master craftspeople take great pride in producing furniture you'll enjoy for years to come.